 How To Make Your Property Designs Special

-A dear mentor of mine taught me this: "Good Marketing comes from Good Product".
+A dear mentor of mine taught me this: "Great Marketing comes from Great Product".
 Thank you, Mr Swanson.
 In the world of property marketing: for Product read Property.
 And more specifically good property product comes from great architectural and interior designs, a carefully considered floor plan or layout, clever use of space, the correct specification and finally, construction by skilled trades and craftspeople.
 Most of all a good property needs to meet the needs of whoever is going to live or work there and that's exactly where you need to start.

 MAKING SPECIAL PROPERTY PRODUCTS